Wal-Mart plans 50 more India wholesale outlets, e-commerce launch

 A company executive in India said the first new outlets among the 50 would open soon in western and southern India, including the states of Maharashtra and Andhra Pradesh.

-The executive, who requested anonymity because he was not authorized to speak to the media, said Wal-Mart would start the online business on a wholesale basis and sell goods to traders on a “very small” scale.
+The executive, who declined to be identified because he was not authorized to speak to the media, said the online business would be started on a wholesale basis and goods will be sold to traders on a “very small” scale.

 India does not allow foreign retailers to sell goods online directly to consumers.